Home > Destinations > North America > USA > Georgia > Atlanta > Walking Tours

 Sweet Auburn, the focus of the following walking tour, includes the Martin Luther King, Jr., National Historic Site, which comprises about 2 blocks along Auburn Avenue, plus the surrounding preservation district (about 10 more blocks).
 A neighborhood that nurtured scores of 20th-century black businesspeople and professionals, it contains the birthplace, church, and gravesite of Martin Luther King, Jr. The area was a vibrant commercial and entertainment district for black Atlantans from the late 1800s until the 1930s, when it went into a steep decline.
 In the 1980s, the area where Martin Luther King, Jr., was born and raised was declared a national historic site, and now, under the auspices of the National Park Service, portions of Auburn Avenue are in an ongoing process of restoration.
 Although parts of the area are still in sad disrepair, new landscaping has beautified some of the street, and several homes on the "Birth Home" block have been restored to their 1920s appearance.
 For more information about the national historic site, contact the National Park Service at tel.
-404/331-6922 or visit the website at www.nps.gov.
+404/331-6922, or visit the website at www.nps.gov.

 This walking tour provides insight into black history, the civil rights movement, and black urban culture in the South.
 If you're traveling with children, it's a wonderful opportunity to teach them about a great American.

 Start: The corner of Howell and Irwin streets.
-To get here, take I-75/85 south and exit at Freedom Parkway/Carter Center.
+To get here, take I-75/85 S and exit at Freedom Parkway/Carter Center.
 Turn right at the first light onto International Boulevard.
 Follow signs to the Martin Luther King, Jr., National Historic Site.
 You can park in a lot on the north side of Irwin Street between Boulevard and Jackson Street.
-By MARTA: King Memorial station is about 8 blocks away, or you can take bus no. 3 east from the Five Points station.
+By MARTA: King Memorial station is about 8 blocks away, or you can take bus 3 east from the Five Points station.

 Finish: Auburn Avenue and Courtland Street.